avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

     The `XOR` operator takes two arguments on either side and compares them.
 It will output a boolean value of `TRUE` if and only if the two arguments have different values ie if the argument on the left is `TRUE` and the right is `FALSE` or vice versa.
 However, if both of the arguments have the same boolean value, ie both are `TRUE` or both are `FALSE`, the `XOR` operator will output a value of `FALSE`.

+- polyfit

+  - The `polyfit` function calculates a best fitting polynomial of a specified degree.
+Helpful when used in conjunction with the `polyval` function.

+- polyval

+  - The `polyval` function evaluates a polynomial at every specified point.
+Can be use in conjunction with the polyfit function to find and evaluate a line of best fit.

 - importdata

   The `importdata` function does what you think it does.
 It imports data from your working directory into your workspace as a `structure` object. `structure` objects are similar to cell arrays in that they are datatypes that can store other datatypes.
 However, unlike cell arrays, structure objects have three different fields, a `data` field, a `textdata` field, and a `colheaders` field.
 MATLAB tries to interpret the data imported and sorts them into these fields.